radiac/django-style/docs/installation.rst

 This will also register a template context manager, and should be all most projects need.

-In most cases, you can go onto :doc:`usage`.

 Further Django setup
 ====================

-Normally you don't need to do anything else, but read this section if you have made changes to your ``TEMPLATES`` setting.
+This section applies if you have made changes to your ``TEMPLATES`` setting, so in most cases, you can skip to :ref:`settings`.

 Django Style currently only provides Django templates, so you need to be using the Django template engine.

-Because it provides its own templates, Django needs check app dirs.
+Django also needs to be configured to check app dirs.

 You either need: